 After pursuing a significant portion of his education and training outside of Florida, Dr. Hauptman was excited to return to Gainesville.
 Having finished his Otolaryngology residency in June, 2008, Dr. Hauptman entered private practice, joining Gainesville ENT & Allergy Associates.

-Dr. Hauptman dedicates his free time to his wife and two young daughters.
-He enjoys painting, woodworking, exercising, and sports.
+Dr. Hauptman dedicates his free time to his wife and two daughters.
+He enjoys traveling, exercising, and sports.